jonbo/node-steam-webapi/api_method_list.md

 version 1 {ISteamRemoteStorage}
 ####steamObj

--  {uint32} `collectioncount` : Number of collection being requested
+-  {uint32} `collectioncount` : Number of collections being requested

 -  {uint64} `publishedfileids[0]` : collection ids to get the details for